Argyle Goolsby

-Argyle Goolsby (born Steve Matthews in 1979) is an American musician, best known for being the lead vocalist, bassist and co-founder of horror punk band Blitzkid (1997–2012).
+Argyle Goolsby (born Steve Matthews; September 15, 1978) is an American musician, best known for being the lead vocalist, bassist and co-founder of horror punk band Blitzkid (1997–present).

 When Blitzkid disbanded in 2012, Goolsby pursued a career as a solo artist as Argyle Goolsby.
 He performs with both his live electric band, The Roving Midnight, as well as his fully acoustic band, The Hollow Bodies.

 Career

 Blitzkid (1997–2012)

 Goolsby was born in Bluefield, West Virginia.
 In 1997, Goolsby and lead guitarist and vocalist T.B.
 Monstrosity (Tracy Byrd) started the punk rock band Blitzkid.
 Drawing their inspiration from B-movies and horror movie classics, the band was soon considered to belong to the subgenre of horror punk, which emerged in the wake of the Misfits.

 In the 2000s, Blitzkid developed an underground following in the US and especially in Europe.
 Most of the band's albums were released through German horror punk group The Other's label, FiendForce Records.

 Between 1997 and 2012, Goolsby recorded seven studio albums with Blitzkid and several split EPs.
 Many of the group's songs were featured on horror punk compilations in the 2000s, such as Mullets & Alcoholics (SFL Records, 2003), Flesheaters!
 (1332 Records, 2006), Gothic Compilation Part XLII (Batbeliever Releases, 2008), Get Acquainted Vol. 1 (THENEXTART, 2008) or The Sound of Horror Vol. 1 (Robot Monster, 2010).

 With Blitzkid, Goolsby has toured in 29 countries, played over 700 shows and performed with several other bands and artists like Nim Vind, Stellar Corpses, The Cryptkeeper Five, The Damned, Leftöver Crack, The Crimson Ghosts, Strung Out and Face to Face.
 Biltzkid was also part of many festivals and music events such as the Summer Breeze Open Air, the M'era Luna Festival or the Amphi Festival.

 On November 10, 2012, during their final "Return to the Living Tour", Blitzkid played their last concert in Düsseldorf, Germany.

 When questioned about the band's retirement, Goolsby stated:

 "It is not that we don't believe in what we are doing anymore.
 It's not that Blitzkid has become a burden.
 I have still plenty of music that I have written and that I am currently writing.
 Our music is not an extinguished flame.
 Retirement is more of a practical decision for right now."

 In November 2016, Jeff Frumess filmed a documentary titled Blitzkid: Return to the Living, which includes a part on the history of the band and two others that are dedicated respectively to the group's experience on the road and some live performances.
 The documentary was co-written and produced by Goolsby.